tus/tus-resumable-upload-protocol/protocol.md

 used.
 If the offsets do not match the Server MUST respond with the `409 Conflict` status without modifying the upload resource.

-Clients SHOULD send all remaining bytes of a resource in a single `PATCH` request, but MAY also use multiple small requests for scenarios where this is desirable (e.g. NGINX buffering requests before they reach their backend).
+The Client SHOULD send all the remaining bytes of a resource in a single `PATCH` request, but MAY also use multiple small requests for scenarios where this is desirable (e.g. NGINX buffering requests before they reach their backend).

-Servers MUST acknowledge successful PATCH operations using a `204 No Content` or `200 OK` status and MUST include the `Upload-Offset` header containing the new offset.
+The Server MUST acknowledge successful PATCH operations with a `204 No Content` or `200 OK` status.
+It MUST include the `Upload-Offset` header containing the new offset.
 The new offset MUST be the sum of the offset before the `PATCH` request and the number of bytes received and processed or stored during the current `PATCH` request.